-The problem it helps to solve is:

-What are the best times to run flexible assets, like batteries or heat pumps?
+The problem FlexMeasures helps you to solve is: What are the best times to power flexible assets, such as batteries or heat pumps?

 In a nutshell, FlexMeasures turns data into optimized schedules for flexible assets.
 Why?
-Planning ahead allows flexible assets to serve the whole system with their flexibility, e.g. by shifting energy consumption to other times.
+Planning ahead allows flexible assets to serve the whole system with their flexibility, e.g. by shifting energy consumption to more optimal times.
 For the asset owners, this creates $CO_2$ savings but also monetary value (e.g. through self-consumption, dynamic tariffs and grid incentives).